alexisbachelet/localLibrary/tuto.md

 ## Admin Site

+The admin site is for data base managment (like fuflfil it).
-Data Base managment like fuflfil it.
-To do it register our model in the admin section:
+To do it we need to register our model in the admin section:

 ```python
 # /catalog/admin.py